jasonbrianhall/wizardscastle/WIKI.md

 ### Turn System

 Each action you take counts as a turn.
-Monsters may act after your turn, and certain events (like curses) may occur randomly between turns.
+Monsters are statically located, and certain events (like curses) may occur randomly between turns.

 ### Exploring the Castle